Are Characteristics Of A Professional Learning Community Guiding Student Achievement

 The research question addressed in this capstone was, are characteristics of a PLC guiding student achievement?
 The inspiration for this capstone was sparked by an unexplainable anomaly within a school district's MCA performance data between schools within their district and an intense interest in a DuFour’s research addressing professional learning communities.
 The author of this case-study style research looked to examine if characteristics of a PLC can be present and guide student performance without a fully functioning and formal PLC school-wide structure.
 This study documents that singular aspects of a PLC can guide student achievement and likens a co-taught classroom structure to a small and efficient PLC structure.
 This capstone also addresses the history of education reform and the common missteps of trying to initially implement a PLC structure.

 Souhan, Staci Faye, "Are Characteristics Of A Professional Learning Community Guiding Student Achievement" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4214.